 What are the core principles of object-oriented programming?

-Object-oriented programming aims to solve real-world problems using objects.
-Objects are abstract models of problem statements, and computer programs, or blocks of code, are created to solve these problems.
+Object-oriented programming (OOP) focuses on solving real-world problems using objects.
+Objects are abstract representations of real-world entities, and the code (programs or blocks of code) is structured to model and solve these problems.

 const person = {